 The study used empirical data from a complete enumeration study that used the clinical and logging data entered by Noom Coach app users between October 2012 and April 2014.
 A total of 35,921 participants were included in the analysis.
-From the sample, 77.9% reported a decrease in body weight while they used the Noom app.
+From the sample, 77.9% reported a decrease in body weight while using the Noom app.
 Baseline BMI was men 30.2 ± 0.1 kg/m2 and women 28.0 ± 0.0 kg/m2.
-Among the participants, 22.7% reported a decrease of over 10% in weight loss than baseline.
+Among the participants, 22.7% reported a decrease of over 10% in weight loss than the baseline.
 A higher weight loss success rate in males (83.9 vs. 76.1%) resulted in final BMIs of 28.1 ± 0.1 kg/m2 for males and 26.5 ± 0.0 kg/m2 for females.

 The research goal was to examine mobile diet apps in design for wellbeing.

-15 participants interested in healthy eating or weight loss for one week used three mobile diet apps.
+Fifteen participants interested in healthy eating or weight loss for one week used three mobile diet apps.
 Researchers conducted a three-phased study to learn about the users’ before and after weight control preferences and the strengths and weaknesses of the diet control apps.
 In addition, users presented suggestions for improving weight control body monitoring apps to enhance people’s wellbeing.
 The three apps chosen for the study were MyFitnessPal, Noom Coach, and Calorie Count.

 - in control

 Conclusion: the study revealed several issues with the apps.
 The apps needed to develop positive feedback to achieve specific aims.
 Also, the manual food log and the unappealing social network connections were noticeable weaknesses.
 Finally, the personalized daily aims, nutritional information, and reminders for body monitoring were definite strengths.
 The study pointed out that MyFitnessPal, a cheaper app with a free version, provided a viable alternative to Noom.
-Although Calorie Count lagged, it more than held its own against Noom as a viable alternative.
+Although the Calorie Count lagged, it more than held its own against Noom as a viable alternative.